SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs/solace-workshop-scs.md

 - You'll notice that the _@EnableBinding_ annotation defines the app as a "Sink" app.
 This is because we only bind the INPUT channel at startup and then at runtime we are using a _BinderAwareChannelResolver_ (which is registered automatically by the _@EnableBinding_ annotation) to dynamically create output channels.
 - Update the _topicStart_ variable to replace `ATTENDEE` with your unique name

-Negative
+> aside negative
-: From the JavaDocs, the _BinderAwareChannelResolver_ is "A DestinationResolver implementation that resolves the channel from the bean factory and, if not present, creates a new channel and adds it to the factory after binding it to the binder."
+> From the JavaDocs, the _BinderAwareChannelResolver_ is "A DestinationResolver implementation that resolves the channel from the bean factory and, if not present, creates a new channel and adds it to the factory after binding it to the binder."

 ###